tuwukee/jwt_sessions/README.md

 Available `JWTSessions::Session.new` options:

-- payload: a hash object with session data which will be included into access token payload and into `refresh_token` payload if `refresh_payload` is not provided.
+- **payload**: a hash object with session data which will be included into access token payload and into `refresh_token` payload if `refresh_payload` is not provided.
-- refresh_payload: a hash object with session data which will be included into refresh token payload.
+- **refresh_payload**: a hash object with session data which will be included into refresh token payload.
-- access_claims: a hash object with [JWT claims](https://github.com/jwt/ruby-jwt#support-for-reserved-claim-names) which will be included into access token.
+- **access_claims**: a hash object with [JWT claims](https://github.com/jwt/ruby-jwt#support-for-reserved-claim-names) which will be included into access token.
 F.e. `{ aud: ["admin"] }` meaning that the token is used by "admin" audience.
 Optionally, the endpoint can automatically validate claims and provide access to tokens only with "admin"/"manager"/etc audiences.
 See `token_claims` method.
-- refresh_claims: a hash object with [JWT claims](https://github.com/jwt/ruby-jwt#support-for-reserved-claim-names) which will be included into refresh token.
+- **refresh_claims**: a hash object with [JWT claims](https://github.com/jwt/ruby-jwt#support-for-reserved-claim-names) which will be included into refresh token.
-- namespace: a string object which helps to group sessions by a custom criteria.
+- **namespace**: a string object which helps to group sessions by a custom criteria.
 For example, sessions can be grouped by user ID, then it'll be possible to log out the user from all devises.
 More info [Sessions Namespace](#sessions-namespace).
-- refresh_by_access_allowed: a boolean value.
+- **refresh_by_access_allowed**: a boolean value.
 Default is false.
 It links access to refresh tokens (adds refresh token ID to access payload), making it possible to perform session refresh by the last expired access token.
 See [Refresh with access token](#refresh-with-access-token).

 ### Rails integration